pyxelr/recommendations-for-engineers/README.md

 ## 🌐 Blogs

-It's best to collect all your favourite sites into a news aggregator like [Inoreader](https://inoreader.com/).
+It's best to collect all your favourite sites into the RSS feed reader like [Inoreader](https://inoreader.com/).
 You can also discover more tech blogs with [Blogging for Devs](https://bloggingfordevs.com/trends/).

 ### business